 Each year more than 30 firms attend the Christopher C. Gibbs College of Architecture Career Fair, where they recruit skilled students from across the college for both permanent positions and internships.
-Information about this year’s career fair can be found below.
-If you have questions, please contact Erik Baker (firstname.lastname@example.org) for more information.
+Information about the upcoming career fairs can be found below.

 American Institute of Architecture Students (AIAS)

 The American Institute of Architecture Students is the official voice of students studying the profession of architecture and design.
 In addition to providing work and learning opportunity, we work with the college to better suit the student culture.